thepetabyteproject/your/paper/paper.md

 required to streamline the pipeline. `Your` implements a user-friendly interface to read and write in the data format of choice.
-It also generates unified metadata corresponding to the input data file for a quick understanding of observation parameters and provides utilities to perform common data analysis operations. `Your` also provide several state-of-the-art radio frequency interference mitigation (RFI) algorithms [@agarwal2020; @nita2010], which can now be used during any stage of data processing (reading, writing, etc.) to filter out artificial signals.
+It also generates unified metadata corresponding to the input data file for a quick understanding of observation parameters and provides utilities to perform common data analysis operations. `Your` also provides several state-of-the-art radio frequency interference mitigation (RFI) algorithms [@agarwal2020; @nita2010], which can now be used during any stage of data processing (reading, writing, etc.) to filter out artificial signals.

 `Your` can be used at the data ingestion step of any transient search pipeline and can provide data and observation